Hankel matrix: Hankel operator

+Approximations

 We are often interested in approximations of the Hankel operators, possibly by low-order operators.
 In order to approximate the output of the operator, we can use the spectral norm (operator 2-norm) to measure the error of our approximation.
 This suggests singular value decomposition as a possible technique to approximate the action of the operator.

 Note that the matrix $A$ does not have to be finite.
 If it is infinite, traditional methods of computing individual singular vectors will not work directly.
 We also require that the approximation is a Hankel matrix, which can be shown with AAK theory.